yandex-cloud/terraform-provider-yandex/website/docs/r/compute_snapshot.html.markdown

 ## Attributes Reference

-In addition to the arguments listed above, the following computed attributes are
+In addition to the arguments listed above, the following computed attributes are exported:
-exported:

 * `disk_size` - Size of the disk when the snapshot was created, specified in GB.
 * `storage_size` - Size of the snapshot, specified in GB.
+* `created_at` - Creation timestamp of the snapshot.